 Northeastern University reserves the right to cancel, postpone, combine, or modify any class.

 Full-time students (domestic and international) in the Graduate School of Engineering must register for classes on an ongoing basis and carry a minimum of 8 semester hours of course work per semester.
-Any student who holds a stipended graduate assistantship (SGA) is considered full-time if enrolled for a minimum of 6 semester hours.
+Any student who is appointed to a stipended graduate assistantship (SGA) is considered full-time for the term(s) of appointment if enrolled for a minimum of 6 semester hours.

 All graduate students who are registered for Dissertation, Dissertation Continuation, Thesis Continuation, PhD Candidacy Preparation, PhD Exam Preparation, or a zero-semester-hour Research course are considered full-time.
 Registration in these courses is restricted to students who qualify for registration in these courses.